Hind Shoufani: Poetry

+Shoufani's free verse poetry tackles themes of love, death, lust, identity, Palestinian interests, freedom, and feminist issues in the Arab world.

-Inkstains on the Edge of Light (Shoufani's second compilation of poetry) is a 300-page volume divided into four chapters - death, life, home and lust.
-It is a frank and personal journey through the loss of her beloved mother to cancer, she died at the young age of 42 when Hind was only 19.
-The distance from and simultaneous bond she feels with her activist father, the struggle and plight of being a Palestinian refugee and the sadness of unrequited love.
+Her second volume of poetry, Inkstains on the Edge of Light (2010) contains more than 300 pages of free verse poetry and is divided into four chapters: Death, Life, Home, and Lust.
+Anna Seaman has referred to it as "a frank and personal journey through the loss of her beloved mother to cancer, the distance from and simultaneous bond she feels with her activist father, the struggle and plight of being a Palestinian refugee and the sadness of unrequited love."

-Her language is uncensored, vivid and at times painful to read.
-Whether she tackles war, love or family, her passion shines through the pages.

-"It is a form of possession," Shoufani says of her work.
-"Whether I am possessed by a thought or a feeling or a spirit that takes over my body, I'm not sure, but I have to write.
+Shoufani has referred to her own poetry as "a form of possession."
+According to her, "Whether I am possessed by a thought or a feeling or a spirit that takes over my body, I'm not sure, but I have to write.
 When something moves me, poetry comes out and it is not in my control.
 I know it can be tiring to read, but it is meant to be easily understood and accessible."

-She says her character as a poet is parallel to her character in life - strong, independent, nonconformist and non-conservative.
-One of her aims is to convey her situation to other Arab women in order to empower them.
+Shoufani describes her character as a poet as being parallel to her character in life, with traits of being strong, independent, nonconformist and non-conservative, and says that one of her aims is to convey her situation to other Arab women in order to empower them.

-"I wish mine was the experience of all Arab women," she says, "and one of the reasons I still live in the Arab world is because I want to rally people around me and influence young people not to be confined by society or relationships or family or gender roles.
-I can only do this through film and poetry."

-Born in Lebanon and raised in Damascus and Amman, Shoufani says she belongs "nowhere and everywhere".

-For the reader new to her work Shoufani has a humble aim.

-"I hope it helps them mourn and I hope it helps them appreciate lovers and friends," she says.
-"And, of course, I hope it helps tell a Palestinian story."
+Awards

+Shoufani's 2015 documentary Trip Along Exodus won the award for Best Non-European Documentary at the European Independent Film Festival in Paris, as well as the Audience Award for best film at the Cairo International Women's film festival.

+The 2020 short film The Present, co-written by Shoufani and Farah Nabulsi and edited by Shoufani, won the BAFTA Award for Best Short Film in 2021.
+It was also nominated for the Academy Award for Best Live Action Short Film.